laugsg/eslint-plugin-foldernaming/README.md

 # eslint-plugin-folders

+> This package was forked from [sSwSs](https://github.com/sSwSs/eslint-plugin-folders) who fixed the issue ["Wrong parsing of file path on Windows"](https://github.com/christopherbradleybanks/eslint-plugin-folders/issues/1) of [eslint-plugin-folders](https://github.com/christopherbradleybanks/eslint-plugin-folders) by christopherbradleybanks

 Adds [eslint](http://eslint.org/) rules to ensure consistent folder names for your javascript files.

 __Please note__: This plugin will only lint the folder Names of the `.js`, `.jsx` files you are linting with eslint.
 It will ignore other files that are not linted with eslint.